scionproto/scion/web_scion/README.md

  Admin panel is located at `http://localhost:8000/admin` (login: admin, password: admin)

- Don't forget to run the monitoring daemon if you want to manage server elements:
+ Don't forget to run the management daemon if you want to manage server elements:

-    `./supervisor/supervisor.sh start monitoring_daemon`
+    `./supervisor/supervisor.sh start management_daemon`